Staff

 Chris Hoffer

-Outside of work, Chris enjoys cooking, creating an edible home landscape, restoring Seattle’s urban forest in the East Duwamish greenbelt and backpacking throughout the Northwest.
+Outside of work, Chris enjoys cooking, creating an edible home landscape, helping to restore Seattle’s urban forest in the East Duwamish greenbelt and backpacking.
 Chris lives with his husband in Highland Park in Southwest Seattle.

 Natural Yard Care Program Director